bu-ma415/Rstudents-group-project/README.md

 Links for the datasets:

-Food establishments inspection data from Boston, NYC, Chicago, and possibly LA that we can combine and use:
+Food establishments inspection data from Boston, NYC, Chicago, and possibly San Francisco that we can combine and use:

 https://data.boston.gov/dataset/food-establishment-inspections/resource/4582bec6-2b4f-4f9e-bc55-cbaa73117f4c